JayLau123/JayLau123/README.md

 ### Hi there 👋

 🍻 Cheers!
 Nice to meet you.
-I’m always open to academic collaboration especially on physice-based machine learning, DFT, and qunatum chemistry for materials research and quantum computing.
+I really appreciate prospective collaborators reaching out, especially on physice-based machine learning, DFT, and qunatum chemistry for materials research and quantum computing.

 :microscope: My research interests span physics, chemistry, materials science, computational science  and engineering, etc. Especially computer-aided molecular and materials design, synthesis, and optimization, with more emphasis on machine learning and data driven methods, and other exciting ways of exploiting scientific computation to understand the world.